fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Compared to other later surahs, the surahs of the First Meccan Period employ more rhymes despite their shorter length.
 They rank from being very short, a paragraph of less than five verses (for example surah 97, 103, 105, 108 and 111) to being organized in clusters of two (surahs 81, 91), three (surahs 82, 84, 86, 90, 92) or four verses (surahs 85, 89).
 Some of these surahs also take on a balanced tripartite structure that begin and conclude with.
 The major theme of these surahs revolves around presenting to humanity how obvious the existence of God is through the use of oath formulas involving the power of nature in an emphatic tone.
 We especially see the surahs reference destroyed civilizations, declaring their destruction to be the will of God.
 A stress is put on God being the creator of Earth and Heaven and everything that lies in between and also His unreachable generosity.

-In addition, certain surahs generally talk about ethics and values human beings should have, especially the fact that human beings should be humbled by God's power, they should not pursue an extravagant life, be loving and sharing, most particularly with the poorer.
+In addition, certain surahs generally talk about ethics and values human beings should have, especially the fact that human beings should be humbled by God's power, they should not pursue an extravagant life, they should be loving and sharing, most particularly with the poorer.
 Last but not least these surahs contain eschatological prophecies.
 Although not elaborated as in later surahs, these prophecies appear with a threatening tone to make people generally know about the existence of the Day of Judgement and all that it encompasses (surah 103, 68, etc.), but also, they contain some of the more visual explanations of Heaven.

 </details><details><summary>